confusedolive/Jeronimo-CE888/assignment02/README.md

 # Analysis of socieconomical bias by the police in London, UK
-> A study on how socio economical status affects police decisions during stop and search procedures in London
+> A study on the effect socio economical status of an area has in police decisions during stop and search procedures in London.

 ## Table of contents
 * [General info](#general-info)